GrahamWField/Instacart-Analysis/README.md

 ## Resources

 The data set provided was fabricated by Career Foundry.
-Insta cart is a real comapany but this ata set was created for educational purposes.
+Insta Cart is a real company but this data set was created for educational purposes.